isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Cycles complicates comprehension and slows down compilation.
-Complicates conversion to use language-supported modules (when they become available).
+Cycles complicate comprehension and slow down compilation.
+They also complicate conversion to use language-supported modules (when they become available).

 ##### Note